DesperatePeter/starsector-advanced-weapon-control/README.md

   as that might cause compatibility issues with PerseanChronicles. fixed issue where refitting could cause weird behaviour (hopefully)
 - 0.6.0: added 3 new fire modes, added reset function, fixed blacklist-bug, fixed several AI bugs, fixed issues with persistent storage
-- 0.7.0: automatically load fire modes for all ships on combat start (opt-out in settings), no longer need to be in Command UI to set friendly modes added hotkey to load fire modes for all ships
+- 0.7.0: automatically load fire modes for all ships on combat start (opt-out in settings), no longer need to be in Command UI to set friendly modes,  added hotkey to load fire modes for all ships

 ## Acknowledgements ##

 Many thanks to Wisp for answering my endless questions about Kotlin and Starsector modding and for providing